What is the Taipei MRT?

 This line is unique in that it is entirely above-ground and is a driverless system.
 Of interest to visitors along this line is Taipei Songshan Airport, Miramar Entertainment Park and Ferris Wheel (美麗華, Meilihua), Muzha District, Taipei Zoo, and access to the Maokong Gondola.
 Make sure to get a spot at the very front or very rear of the train to get a better view of the city.
 As a side note, the escalators connecting the brown and red interchange at Da'an Station are uniquely designed with a flat section in the middle.

 This line travels the entire north-south distance between Tamsui north of Taipei City and Xinyi District.
 Please check the destination name of the train as it arrives at the station.
 If you wish to travel to Tamsui, board a Tamsui train instead of a Beitou train (as this train terminates a few stations before and you will have to change).
 Same for Xiangshan- and Da'an-bound trains.
 Taipei Main Station is the main interchange station for red and blue.
 Beitou Hot Springs are located around Xinbeitou station.
-Interesting destinations around Line 2 also include Yongkang Street, Taipei 101, and Taipei Expo Park (花博).
+Interesting destinations around the red line also include Yongkang Street, Taipei 101, and Taipei Expo Park (花博).

 This line travels from Songshan Railway Station and Raohe Night Market looping the city down through Ximending, Shi-Da Night Market, and Gongguan to Xindian District and Bitan (碧潭) riverside area, with a bus connection to Wulai Atayal Aboriginal Village and Hot Springs (烏來).

 This line travels from the southwest edge of Taipei to the east through Banqiao, Ximending, Taipei Main Station, and all of Taipei City's downtown areas past Dongqu (East) and Xinyi Districts nearby Taipei 101 (Taipei City Hall Station) out to Nangang District.
 This line, along with red, will be the most frequently utilised by travellers visiting Taipei, and is frequently congested due to its role as the main line in the city.
-West-bound trains terminate either at Far-East Hospital or Dingpu, however, generally visitors will never travel that far out into the suburbs, so it's not really necessary to focus on which specific train you are boarding, unlike Red Line 2.
+West-bound trains terminate either at Far-East Hospital or Dingpu, however, generally visitors will never travel that far out into the suburbs, so it's not really necessary to focus on which specific train you are boarding.

 Light Colour Lines